-We return to Glyndebourne for our 9th visit this autumn with two performances - Puccini's Madama Butterfly and Mozart's The Magic Flute and in a break from our traditional stay in Brighton, we will be staying at the luxurious 5* Grand Hotel, Eastbourne.
+We return to Glyndebourne for our 9th visit this winter with two performances - Puccini's Madama Butterfly and Mozart's The Magic Flute and in a break from our traditional stay in Brighton, we will be staying at the luxurious 5* Grand Hotel, Eastbourne.
 There truly is no better operatic experience in the UK than the perfectly designed 1200 seat opera house at Glyndebourne (built in 1994) and this year we have two worthy performances for your enjoyment.

 The thought-provoking production of Puccini's masterpiece Madama Butterfly by Belfast born Annilese Miskimmon was first seen at Glyndebourne in 2016.
 See here the scene when Butterfly hears the port cannon beining fired to announce the return of Pinkerton's ship........